Doctoral candidates

 Doctoral candidate's mobility within the framework of ERASMUS+

-There are various opportunities for doctoral students at the University of Oldenburg to go abroad via the current ERASMUS+ programme generation (2021-2027).
+There are various opportunities for doctoral candidates at the University of Oldenburg to go abroad via the current ERASMUS+ programme generation (2021-2027).
 In addition to study and research stays, teaching and working stays of various durations are also possible.
 You can find all information on the website Doctoral candidate mobility.

 Promotion of international mobility and co-operation